IBM/secure-and-personalize-your-app-using-appid/README.md

 There are two important aspects for any application that you build - `Authentication and User Personalization`.

 If you take authentication on online platforms, the support for `Social login` is common now.
 The users can login to the online portal using their Google or Facebook accounts.
 This method of authentication is beneficial both for online portals and end users.
-There is increased consumption and usability as there is no need to create a separate account on every online portal for authentication.
+There is no need to create a separate account on every online portal for end-users.
+This leads to increased consumption for online portals.
 The trust in the security provided by social media login has been increasing too.

 The second aspect is user personalization.
 Many online portals have vast amount of information.
 The end user is interested only in certain areas of the information.
 User personalization can make the portal more consumable for an end user.
 Let us take the example of a online news portal.
 The news can be from the area of Politics, Entertainment, Science, Technology, Sports or Finance.
 An end user who is interested in Sports will have to filter through many articles before reading the article of interest.
 Here, user personalization can do the filtering task and present articles in the end users areas of interest.